invertedv/testGo/docs/gomFile.md

 must exist and the output of this run is added to the existing directory.

 There are four keys the set the primary steps performed.
 If one of these keys is omitted, the value is set to "no".
+A run must include one "yes" value and may include all four.

 - buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
 The table produced is intended for one or more of the